castep-docs/workshop/docs/workshop/00_starting.md

 This is a handy free program written by Michael Rutter (TCM group Cambridge).
 It can convert `castep.cell` and `castep.check` files into various formats eg `.cell`, `.pdb`. (and many other things!)

-* `castep.serial c2x -h`  - list all the options
+* `castep-serial c2x -h`  - list all the options
-* `castep.serial c2x --pdbn castep.cell castep.pdb`
+* `castep-serial c2x --pdbn castep.cell castep.pdb`
-* `castep.serial c2x --pdbn castep.check castep.pdb`
+* `castep-serial c2x --pdbn castep.check castep.pdb`
-* `castep.serial c2x --cell castep.check new.cell`
+* `castep-serial c2x --cell castep.check new.cell`
  (useful at the end of geometry optimisation)